spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/08-services/50-service-listings/4-vault.md

-5. Setup your local kubectl environment to use the kubeconfig you downloaded.
+5. Set up your local kubectl environment to use the **kubeconfig** file you downloaded.
 Review the [Access Cluster with CLI](/clusters/cluster-management/palette-webctl) guide for additional guidance.

-6. You need get the Vault namespace and application name.
+6. You need to get the Vault namespace and application name.
 Issue the following command to get the unique values.

     <br />